-Banks - Cashpoints compatible with international banking networks are located in all towns and cities, as well as airports and other spots.
+Banks - Cashpoints compatible with international banking networks are available in most towns, as well as airports and other spots.
 Those banks that still exchange foreign currencies into local money will always charge a transaction fee, so withdrawing money from an ATM usually represents the most logical means of obtaining euros other than bringing euros with you from the UK.

-Banks in Crete are open Monday to Friday 8am - 2pm.
-Rethymnon has a lot of ATM machines easily accessed in the town and you can use a UK debit card, using the same pin number you use in the UK, to withdrawn cash.
+You can use a UK debit card, using the same pin number you use in the UK, to withdrawn cash.
 The instructions are in English.
-Just look for signs on ATM's for Delta or Cirrus.
+Banks are open Monday to Friday 8am - 2pm.

-Credit cards - Crete is very much a cash society, so credit cards are not widely accepted, however more places are accepting these nowadays but it is best to check first in restaurants and shops that they accept credit cards, if you wish to pay by card.
-Varying amounts of commission can be charged for credit card payments and you may like to check these with your credit card supplier before you travel.
-Hotels usually always accept credit cards.
+Credit cards - Greece has always been very much a cash society, which meant credit cards were not widely accepted, however, today these are now accepted just about everywhere, but we do recommend carry some euros with you, just in case.
+Varying amounts of commission can be charged for credit card payments, and you may like to check these with your credit card supplier before you travel.
+Hotels always accept credit cards.